Neosperience/shipper/CONTRIBUTING.md

 PRs to our projects are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 - Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
-- Add unit or integration tests for fixed or changed functionality (if a test suite already exists).
+- Add unit or integration tests for fixed or changed functionality
 - Address a single concern in the least number of changed lines as possible.
-- Include documentation in the repo or on our [docs site](https://auth0.com/docs).
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).

-For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
+For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open a Discussion to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)